Rauloigs/MechaCar_Statistical_Analysis/README.md

 ### 2. Is the slope of the linear model considered to be zero?
 Why or why not?
 As you will see in the results of point three, our *p-value* is *5.35e-11*.
-This parameter is sufficient to reject the null hypothesis, which means that the slope of our linear model is not zero.
+Assuming a significance level *0.05%* with our *p-value* is sufficient to reject the null hypothesis, which means that the slope of our linear model is not zero.

 ### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?